rundeck/docs/docs/manual/plugins/servicenow-plugins-overview.md

 3. Navigate to the **ServiceNow** section and click on the **Pencil Icon** in the upper right:
    ![Edit Plugin Suite Sysytem Level](@assets/img/servicenow-edit-system-plugin-suite.png)
 4. Add your ServiceNow instance URL to the **Server URL** field.
 5. Place an active ServiceNow username into the **User name** field.
+This user must have sufficient permissions to perform the actions that will be automated by Process Automation.
 6. Click **Select** next to the **Password Key Storage Path** field and find the ServiceNow password from the prior section stored in Key Storage.
 7. Click **Save** for the plugin configuration:
    ![Save ServiceNow Plugin System Config](@assets/img/servicenow-save-system-plugin-suite.png)